tymonherzyk/neutral-modelling-framework/Fitting/README.md

 <a id="2">[2]</a>
 Sloan, W. T., Lunn, M., Woodcock, S., Head, I. M., Nee, S., & Curtis, T. P. (2006).
 Quantifying the roles of im- migration and chance in shaping prokaryote community structure, _Environmental Microbiology_, 8(4), 732–740.

+<a id="3">[3]</a>
+Lagarias, J. C., J. A. Reeds, M. H. Wright, and P. E. Wright.
+Convergence Properties of the Nelder-Mead Simplex Method in Low Dimensions. _SIAM Journal of Optimization._ Vol. 9, Number 1, 1998, pp. 112–147